holochain/HC-Admin/README.md

 # HC-Admin
-The refactored implementation of HC-Admin that connects with HC-Rust Container.
+The refactored implementation of HC-Admin, which now connects with HC-Rust Container.
 **Status:** Pre-Alpha.
 Early development and testing.

 ## Purpose: